k1chik/portfolio/core/02-event-api/README.md

 This project displays the current weather in London using the OpenWeatherMap API.

+## React + Vite?

+React is a very popular javascript library used to build interactive UIs (user interfaces).
+It provides instant server start and fast module replacement.
+This enables great developer experience for modern web applications like this one: weather dashboards.

 ## File Details

 - `src/app.jsx` – Main React component, displays weather info.